Emrion/uploaders/README.md

   - [FreeBSD bug 258987](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=258987)
   - the script attempts to identify this limitation
 - disks with two or more ESPs, disks with two or more freebsd-boot partitions
-  - if more than one exists on any single disk, the script will work with the first one alone.
+  - if more than one exists on any single disk, the script will work with the first one alone